 In this section, we illustrate our tool through concrete examples.
-We use two views on the photo-taking functionality of a camera: Figure 2(a) shows a perspective where the flash and non-flash (normal) shooting modes are not distinguished and the film-cartridge loading procedure is ignored.
-Further, the perspective has a transition from Responsive to
+We use two views on the photo-taking functionality of a camera: Figure 2(a) shows a perspective where the flash and non-flash shooting modes are not distinguished and the film-cartridge loading procedure is ignored.
+Fur-